General Information Regarding Medications In The Elderly

 In general, the side effects of decongestants are more pronounced in the elderly.
 Decongestants relieve nasal stuffiness by constricting the vessels in the nose, but they can also do this systemically causing hypertension, nervousness and insomnia.
 In some instances, myocardial infarction and stroke have been reported when the oral decongestants were given to the elderly.
 Thus, if possible avoid the use of oral decongestants in elderly (especially if they a have poorly controlled hypertension, anxiety, insomnia or palpitations).
 If a decongestant is needed, I would recommend using a nasal decongestant (i.e. Oxymetazoline (Dristan, Afrin), phenylephrine hydrochloride (Neo-Synephrine) etc.) since they have fewer systemic side effects by working more locally in the nasal passage....use short-term only (no longer than 3 days).

-Informational Video Regarding Drug Safety in the Elderly
+Informational Video Regarding Drug-Induced Side Effects in the Elderly

 Sources for this post include: